oroinc/documentation/user_guide/first_steps.rst

 refinements can be done from the UI.

 This article provides an overview of basic settings that can be done from the UI and describes how they are related to actual enterprise activities and how they will effect further system usage.
-Along with overviews, there are links to details step-by-step guides on the specific settings and/or functionality.
+Along with the overviews, there are links to detailed step-by-step guides.

 System Configuration